-The merger will create the largest national REIT that focuses predominantly on grocery-anchored shopping centers.
+The merger will create the largest national, grocery-anchored shopping center REIT based on .
 Management expects this to generate greater funds from operation per share than would be generated by the separate companies because the combined company can:

-- [] Use the combined research capacities to identify acquisition, development and leasing opportunities throughout the U.S., including expansion opportunities for leading grocery chains and national retailers with which the separate companies have relationships. - [] Create operating and financial efficiencies of over \$5 million annually by the year 2000, primarily from: - . more favorable terms for debt and equity offerings because of size and geographic diversification, and - . cost savings by reducing common overhead.
+[] Use the combined research capacities to identify acquisition, development and leasing opportunities throughout the U.S., including expansion opportunities for leading grocery chains and national retailers with which the separate companies have relationships.

+- [] Create operating and financial efficiencies of over \$5 million annually by the year 2000, primarily from: - . more favorable terms for debt and equity offerings because of size and geographic diversification, and - . cost savings by reducing common overhead.